rishadkakkiri/HOME24Task/README.md

 i have used three 3rd party frameworks in this application and its written in swift 4

-OPEN THE "home24.xcworkspace" FOR RUNGIN THE APPLICATION
+OPEN THE "home24.xcworkspace"  FILE FOR RUNGIN THE APPLICATION

 1) Alamofire :- Alamofire focused specifically on core networking implementations, additional component libraries have been created by the  Alamofire Software Foundation to bring additional functionality to the Alamofire ecosystem.